xrdocs/ncs5500/_tutorials/bgp-evpn-based-single-active-multi-homing.md

 In single-active multi-homing mode, only a single Leaf among a group of Leafs attached to a Host is allowed to forward the traffic to and from on a given VLAN.

 In this post we will cover the BGP-EVPN based Single-Active Multi-Homing of CE/Hosts.
 Similar to Active/Active Multi-homing, Single-Active is also achieved by EVPN Ethernet Segment feature.
 Single-active offers redundant connectivity with forwarding for a VLAN on a single link at a time with failover to the second link in case of active link’s failure.
+Single-Active load balancing’s strengths arise from directing traffic to a single uplink as opposed to all-active's approach of ECMP-hashing.
 This approach is very useful for network scenarios where policing, metering and billing are required.

 ## Reference Topology:
 ![](https://github.com/xrdocs/ncs5500/blob/gh-pages/images/evpn-config/reference-topology-evpn-single-active.png?raw=true)